krislette/navijeff/README.md

 2. Click `Options`, a dialog box will appear.
 From there click `Java`.

-3. Under the `Scene Builder Home` dropdown menu click `Brows` and navigate to your Scene Builder installed folder.
+3. Under the `Scene Builder Home` dropdown menu click `Browse` and navigate to your Scene Builder installed folder.

 4. Click `OK` and tick the checkbox below the dropdown menu.